 Poster Set up and Display

 - Posters will be on display in Exhibition Hall 1 from Sunday 21st October to Wednesday 24th October.
+A dedicated poster viewing session is held on Monday 22nd October from 1715hrs - 1845hrs.

 - Posters will be on display in the Exhibition Hall until 1200hrs on Wednesday 24th October.